harvard-dce/mh-opsworks/README.md

     ./bin/rake -T

     # ssh to a public or private instance, using your defaultly configured ssh key.
-    # This key should match the public key you set in your cluster_config.json
+    # This key should match the public key you set in your cluster config
     # You can omit the $() wrapper if you'd like to see the raw SSH connection info.
     $(./bin/rake stack:instances:ssh_to hostname=admin1)

-    # You can mix-and-match secrets and configuration files in the same invocation.
-    # Use an alternate cluster configuration file
-    CLUSTER_CONFIG_FILE="./some_other_config.json" ./bin/rake cluster:configtest

-    # Use an alternate secrets file
+    # Use an alternate secrets file, overriding whatever's set in .mhopsworks.rc
     SECRETS_FILE="./some_other_secrets_file.json" ./bin/rake cluster:configtest

+    # Use an alternate config file, overriding whatever's set in .mhopsworks.rc
+    CLUSTER_CONFIG_FILE="./some_other_cluster_config.json" ./bin/rake cluster:configtest

     # Deploy a new revision from the repo / branch linked in your app.
 Be sure to restart
     # matterhorn after the deployment is complete.